 The use of a phase-in defers the costs and benefits of Inline XBRL for some categories of filers.
 To the extent that the initial cost of transition to Inline XBRL has a fixed component that is independent of filer size, it will have a relatively greater effect on smaller filers.
-In light of this, under the phase-in schedule we are adopting, smaller filers will be given additional time to transition to Inline XBRL, which will defer the initial cost for small filers and partly mitigate the associated competitive effects.
+In light of this under the phase-in transition to Inline XBRL, which will defer the initial cost for small filers and partly mitigate the associated competitive effects.
 We further anticipate that late adopters will incur lower transition costs in absolute terms than early adopters.
 In particular, as time elapses after the initial group of filers adopts Inline XBRL, we expect filing agents and software vendors to accumulate Inline XBRL expertise and refine technological solutions offered to filers, which also may result in lower costs to filers.
 Furthermore, to the extent that the market for Inline XBRL preparation services and software becomes more competitive over time, the switching cost incurred by subsequent filers may be reduced.